 Healthy Relationships Initiative involves a partnership between Phillips Foundation and The University of North Carolina at Greensboro (UNCG).
 Our interdisciplinary team members from UNCG bring together a diverse set of knowledge and skills to work toward HRI’s mission to promote happy, healthy, and safe relationships in Guilford County.
 Read more about our UNCG team members below, and please visit our Meet Our Partners page for more information about other organizations involved in this community-wide initiative.

-Outside of work, Christine enjoys coaching youth sports through the YMCA, volunteering in the community, and running.
+Outside of work, Christine enjoys coaching youth sports, volunteering in the community, and running.
 Most importantly, she treasures spending time with her family.

 Julie Mendez, Ph.D., is the Parent-Child Relationship Consultant for HRI’s on-line educational programs.
 Julie is an Associate Professor in the Department of Psychology at UNCG.
 She is a licensed clinical psychologist and received her doctoral degree in School, Community and Child Clinical Psychology from the University of Pennsylvania.
 Her research expertise includes parent-child interaction, socioemotional development during early childhood, and family well-being.
 Over the past 15 years, Julie has conducted a number of community-based research projects looking at risk and resilience among children growing up in poverty, and how families with limited resources support their children’s development.
 She works closely with local preschool programs and the Guilford County Schools and Asheboro City Schools to disseminate information to parents and parent groups about the importance of parenting and family engagement in learning opportunities for children.